Specifications

 Aircraft Details

-- Executive interior configured for 10 passengers plus 1 pilot; paint and interior in excellent condition
+• Executive interior configured for 10 passengers plus 1 pilot; interior and paint in excellent condition

-- Additional features: electronic charts, Artex 406 MHz ELT, propeller sync, autofeather, approved RVSM
+• Additional equipment: electronic charts, Artex 406 MHz ELT, propeller sync, autofeather, and approved RVSM

 About this Model